 If you had to decide and design the future workplace at your organization, how would you do so?
 Read the article and get inspired.
 At first try to take a moment and think about, which elements would be essential in your future office.

-Or do you have large open spaces for collaboration?
+Or do you have large open spaces for collaboration and conversation?

-And what sort of technology could help you unlock the full potential of your workplace?
+Do you have the technology to help you unlock the full potential of your workplace?

 Does your ideal work environment have?